ahmedmabdi/ECS/README.md

 01 September 2025 at 08:32
 ✓ DATABASE_URL is defined.**

-After revisiting the RDS resource several times, I discovered that the identifier variable was set using var.db_name.
+After revisiting the RDS resource several times, I discovered the issue was was caused because the identifier variable was set using var.db_name (umami).
 - identifier            = var.db_name

 This created the RDS instance but did not create a database named umami within it.
 To resolve the issue, a separate variable was introduced to distinguish between the identifier (instance name) and db_name (PostgreSQL database name).